The Ultimate Guide to a Road Trip in Provence, South of France

 4-Avignon

-As you maybe know, the lavender fields of Provence are a must-see.
-But, once again, you have to visit them by end of June or beginning July when the lavender is in full bloom.
+The lavender fields of Provence are a must-see.
+But, you can only visit them by the end of June or the beginning of July when the lavender is in full bloom.
 The fields are endless seas of deep purple with an amazing smell that is truly reminiscent of France.
-If you are coming by car (as a road trip), it’s easy to find some unspoiled, non touristic fields and most of them offers incredible views as well.
-One of the most beautiful places to admire the lavender fields is the “Abbaye Notre-Dame de Sénanque”.
-It is close to the village of Gordes.
-Senanque is only open a few hours a day (entrance ticket cost 8€).
+If you are traveling by car, it’s easy to find some unspoiled, non-touristic fields.
+Most of them offer incredible views.
+One of the most beautiful places to admire the lavender fields is the famous “Abbaye Notre-Dame de Sénanque”.
+It is located near the village of Gordes.
+However, be aware that Senanque is only open few hours a day.

-Other places to visit in Provence
+Other must-see places in Provence – South of France

 1-Marseille